Luca-Hu/Shopme_APP/README.md

 Please wait patiently for the page to open.

-- As Administraters Of The Website:
+- Admin part link :(for administraters)

 https://shopme-admin-yihu.herokuapp.com/